Please review the applicable HSE Updates.

 - Isolation and quarantine are still required for those experiencing symptoms or who have tested positive.
 Visit https://www.alberta.ca/isolation.aspx for details.

-- NB: Some businesses or municipalities may still enforce masking or lowered capacities to reduce the risk for residents, staff, and clients.
+- NB: Some businesses or municipalities may still enforce masking or lowered capacities to reduce the risk to residents, staff, and clients.